Cultivating mushrooms and producing soil amendments using underutilized waste materials to increase profitability in an agroforestry system.

 • We established relationships with two new vendors, bringing in prices at a range of $7.50 - $10.50/ lb.
 This price range makes mushrooms one of our most valuable products.

-• We obtained similar yields using biochar squelch water for pasteurization as compared to hydrated lime (quantitative results to come).
-This allows us to make use of the wastewater byproduct of biochar production, and allows us to avoid using lime, one of the few consumables in our process.
+• We obtained similar yields using biochar squelch water for pasteurization as compared to hydrated lime.
+This allows us to make use of the wastewater byproduct from biochar production and allows us to avoid using lime, one of the few consumables in our process.

-• We established protocols for data collection, that will allow us to analyze yields by strain, season, and pasteurization method.
+• We established protocols for data collection to analyze yields by strain, season, spawn-to-substrate ratio, and pasteurization method.

 • Our outdoor patches established using SMS yielded mushrooms sporadically.
 Nearly all patches fruited at least once, and most fruited several times.
 Mushrooms were highly variable in shape and condition.
 We generally allocated mushrooms harvested from the outdoor patches for household use.